Is ED right for you?

 Will I receive a financial aid award prior to my deposit deadline?

-Can I apply for the Emory University Scholars Program as well as be an applicant for Early Decision?
+Can I apply for the Emory University Scholar Programs as well as be an applicant for Early Decision?

 Certainly.
-You should be aware, however, that Emory University Scholars Program awards are not finalized until early April.
-If your decision to attend Emory is dependent upon receiving a merit-based scholarship, you are advised to apply under Regular Decision.
+You should be aware, however, that Emory University Scholar Programs awards are not finalized until April.
+If your decision to attend Emory University is dependent upon receiving a merit-based scholarship, you are advised to apply under Regular Decision.

 Can I change my application from Early Decision to Regular Decision?

 Yes.
 You may change your decision plan through your applicant portal.
 Deadlines for when you must change by are posted in the portal.